 The Community Leadership programs at UMBC prepare aspiring and practicing leaders with the skills and experience needed to generate transformative social change.
 We help students develop greater self-understanding, engage with the assets and challenges of urban communities, hone practical leadership skills, and build personal and professional relationships that will support their growth as leaders.

 These programs are designed for working professionals and offer courses in the evening to accommodate students with full-time jobs.
 Classes are located in Catonsville and Baltimore City, and conduct class visits to neighborhoods, to learn directly from community and nonprofit leaders.
-UMBC offers a 9-course Community Leadership Master’s program (M.P.S. in Community Leadership) as well as a 4-course post-baccalaureate certificate in Community Leadership.
+UMBC offers a Community Leadership Master’s program, post-baccalaureate certificate in Community Leadership, and Skills Courses available to the public.

 At a Glance